Animal Profile

 VOCAL:: Quiet

-BEHAVIOR SUMMARY:: Oreo The Goat was lying in his cat den as the assessor approached, body and face tense and pupils dilated.
+BEHAVIOR SUMMARY:: 3/10/25 Oreo The Goat was lying in his cat den as the assessor approached, body and face tense and pupils dilated.
 Oreo avoided eye contact when spoken to and he remained hidden as the kennel door opened.
 Oreo tolerated petting along his head and body from within his den while shifting further into the corner of his den to prevent further interaction.
 Oreo did not escalate further.
 Pick up was not attempted at this time to reduce stress.
 4/10/25 FB61 Although tolerant initially, Oreo The Goat no longer allows petting or attention.
 Oreo was hunched on his perch as the assessor approached, body and face tense and pupils dilated.
 Oreo made eye contact when spoken to and he hissed and swatted at the assessor before the kennel door was even opened.
 He did it two more times and he continued to do so until the assessor was out of his line of sight.
-Oreo is displaying behaviors that preclude placement in the adoptions room and/or may require further investigation before placement in a home.
-He has tried to swat / is extremely fearful in the shelter environment and does not currently tolerate petting or handling.
-The behavior department feels that placement with a New Hope Partner is the best option at this time.
+5/13/25 FB58 On approach, Oreo The Goat is at the front of his cage with a neutral face and body, and follows the assessor over towards the cubby where he allows them to open the cubby door without issue.
+They begin to offer him treats once by one and he leans forward to eat them (the assessor clicker trains to mark him interacting appropriately).
+He sniffs the scratcher tool offered and ducks his head to rub along the tool on his own, continuing to accept pets and head and cheek scratches from the assessor with the tool with a neutral face and body, ears forward.
+When pet along his shoulders and back with the tool he even arches up into the touch slightly.
+The assessor then offers him squeeze up and he eats directly from the tube as well as when it is place down.
+As he eats, he allows the assessor to pet along the back of his head and back with their hand without issue.
+Pick up is not attempted.
+Oreo The Goat accepts attention and petting but may be fearful or stressed in the shelter, and may be intimidated by small children.
+He may be a little more independent, and may need time to warm up to his new home.
+Due to the behaviors seen in the care center, we feel that this cat will do best in an experienced, adult only home.